chris-neely/provision-workspace/README.md

 # provision-workspace
 Provision AWS Workspace based on Okta application events using AWS Lambda.
-I have a few work arounds in here I would like to clean up but this is an initial attempt that works.
+I have a few work arounds in here I would like to clean up but this is an initial attempt that works for batches up to 20 users.
 I welcome any and all collaborators.

 ## Summary
 How this currently works